 Spring Forward And Change Your Batteries!!!

 If you haven’t done so already, it’s that time of year to change the batteries in your smoke and carbon monoxide detectors!!
-If your carbon monoxide is battery operated…some plug right into the wall.
+While some carbon monoxide detectors are battery operated, others plug right into the wall.
 Our clocks sprung forward last week and this is a good time to change your batteries since it’s easy to remember.
-(Okay, I forgot…but I’m remembering now!)

 If for some reason you aren’t able to change your batteries yourself, you can call your local fire department’s non-emergency number.
 They would be happy to help you out!
 If you’re healthy and able and feeling like doing a great deed for another, offer to help your elderly and/or disabled neighbors if they would like your help changing their smoke and carbon monoxide detector batteries as well!

 Approximately 3,000 people die each year from house fires and another 200-500 from carbon monoxide leaks.
-In most of these cases authorities found smoke and carbon monoxide detectors with dead batteries in them.
+In most cases, authorities found smoke and carbon monoxide detectors with dead batteries in them.
 These awful tragedies could very well have been prevented had the detectors been in working order.